bittraidr/Machine_Learning_Trading_Bot/README.md

 The new Logistic Regression model performed better in all areas including the graph. the -1 precision is up from .43 to .88 with the new LR model.
 Also with 1 buy precision went from .56 with the first model to .65 with the new LR model.
 Recall jumped up from .04 precision and .96 recall to .14 and .99 respectivelly.
 The accuracy also jumped from .55 to .66 with the new LR  model.
 The graph saw some inital decline in performance around 2016 then noticable gains from 2019 to 2021 in comparision to the origional model.

 ## Did this new model perform better or worse than your tuned trading algorithm?

+The new model performed better then my tuned trading algorithm.